wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <pre><strong>gpg --list-secret-keys --keyid-format LONG</strong></pre>

    <tt>\-\-keyid-format LONG</tt> requests showing only those keys where both public and private key pair exists.
-This is becuase both are required to sign commits and tags.
+This is because both are required to sign commits and tags.
    If nothing is returned, there are no keys usable for signing.

    PROTIP: This above command can be used often, so added as Bash shell alias (keyboard shortcut) in <a target="_blank" href="https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh">https://github.com/wilsonmar/git-utilities/blob/master/aliases.sh</a> so that you can instead just type: